Factorization homology of topological manifolds: Introduction

-Factorization homology and related ideas have recently become the subject of closer study; in addition to Lurie's originating work, see \cite{dag} and \cite{cobordism}, and Costello \& Gwiliam \cite{kevinowen}, see also \cite{andrade}, \cite{gtz2}, \cite{owen}, and \cite{blob}.
+Factorization homology and related ideas have recently become the subject of closer study; in addition to Lurie's originating work, see \cite{dag} and \cite{cobordism}, and Costello and Gwiliam \cite{kevinowen}, see also \cite{andrade}, \cite{gtz2}, \cite{owen}, and \cite{blob}.
 We expect the theory of factorization homology to be a source of interesting future mathematics and to carry many important manifold invariants.
 Especially fertile ground lies in low-dimensional topology, in the study of 3-manifold and knot invariants, where invariants stemming from the homology of configuration spaces are already prevalent.
-This is a source of work with Ayala \& Tanaka in \cite{aft}, where we construct factorization knot homology theories from a $3$-disk algebra with extra structure, and with Costello \cite{cf}, where we express certain finite-type knot and 3-manifold invariants in terms of factorization homology.
+This is a source of work joint with Tanaka in \cite{aft2}, where we construct factorization knot homology theories from a $3$-disk algebra with extra structure.

-It is a compelling general question as to how much of manifold topology can be captured by factorization homology; this question is closely related to the Goodwillie-Weiss manifold calculus \cite{weiss}.
-Factorization homology of $M$ is determined by an object $\EE_M$, the presheaf of spaces on $n$-disks determined by embeddings into $M$, which is an a priori weaker invariant of $M$ than $M$ itself. $\EE_M$ encodes the homotopy type of $M$, the homotopy type of all higher configuration spaces ${\conf}_j(M)$ of $M$, and the tangent bundles $T\conf_i(M)$, as well as coherence data relating these, and it would be very interesting to know when this is sufficient to reconstruct $M$.
+It is a compelling general question as to how much of manifold topology can be captured by factorization homology; this question is closely related to the Goodwillie--Weiss manifold calculus \cite{weiss}.
+Factorization homology of $M$ is determined by an object $\EE_M$, the presheaf of spaces on $n$-disks determined by embeddings into $M$, which is an \emph{a priori} weaker invariant of $M$ than $M$ itself. $\EE_M$ encodes the homotopy type of $M$, the homotopy type of all higher configuration spaces ${\conf}_j(M)$ of $M$, and the tangent bundles $T\conf_i(M)$, as well as coherence data relating these, and it would be very interesting to know when this is sufficient to reconstruct $M$.